 good exposure to sun during the winter.

-Bloat occurs when rumen gas production exceeds the rate of gas
+Bloat is a common metabolic disease of ruminants.
+It occurs when rumen gas production exceeds the rate of gas

 elimination.
 Gas then accumulates causing distention of the

 rumen.
 The skin on the left side of the animal behind the last

 rib may appear distended.
 Bloat can be a medical emergency,

 and timely intervention may be necessary to prevent death.

 Bloat is a common cause of sudden death in livestock.
 It usually results